TwinkalParmar-16/calculator-behavior/addition.md

   and then enter "plus" operator, and enter again any "operator", and press "equals".
-- Then: Display "error message" as the result.
+- Then: Use last operator and show result accordingly result.

 ## Scenario: Addition of more than 2 numbers